-Candidates should be able to speak, hear and observe patients in order to elicit information; describe changes in mood, activity and posture; and perceive nonverbal communications.
+Candidates should be able to speak, hear, and observe patients in order to elicit information; describe changes in mood, activity, and posture; and perceive nonverbal communication.
 A candidate must be able to communicate effectively and sensitively with patients.
 Communication (in English) includes not only speech but also reading and writing.
-A candidate must be able to communicate effectively and sensitively in verbal and written form with all members of the health care team.
+A candidate must be able to communicate effectively and sensitively in verbal and written form with all members of the healthcare team.

 Conceptual, Integrative and Quantitative Abilities:

 Candidates must possess conceptual, integrative, and quantitative abilities, including measurement, calculation, reasoning, analysis, and synthesis.
 Problem solving, the critical skill demanded of physicians, requires all of these intellectual abilities.
 In addition, candidates should be able to comprehend three-dimensional relationships and to understand the spatial relationship of structures.
 Candidates must be able to sit in a classroom and participate in a full eight-hour day.
 The practice of medicine requires periods of distinct concentration in surgery, trauma, emergency room care, and other patient settings.
 Candidates must be capable of extended periods of intense concentration and attention.